Our 2023 Stewardship update

 Dear Fellow Westfielders,

 We continue to show up for Killingly teachers and students.
-We open our doors to share a delicious, homemade free meal with all who stop by each month.
-We show up at festivals, fairs, and new events, such as Killingly’s Wild Night Out, to raise funds and support local leaders in their efforts.
+We were so excited to give every Killingly Public Schools employee a Dunkin Gift Card this year, thanks to the help of our local Dunkin Donuts!
+We open our doors to share a delicious, homemade free meal with all who stop by each month and soup on Sundays in the winter months.
+We show up at festivals, fairs, and new events, such as Celebrate Killingly and KPRD’s Summer Concerts, to raise funds and support local leaders in their efforts.

 Most importantly, we show up for each other through the joys and the struggles that life brings as we strive to be more like Jesus.
 We are woven together by prayers, laughs, tears, friendships—and sometimes sweat and sore backs!
 Those things keep us coming back.
 How about you?